animo/expo-ausweis-sdk/README.md

 ## Getting Started

 Install the plugin and `expo-build-properties` using the following command.
-We need `expo-build-properties` to set the `minSdkVersion` for Android to at least 26.
-If you're already on 26 or higher this package is not needed.
+We need `expo-build-properties` to set the `minSdkVersion` for Android to at least 26, and enable `useLegacyPackaging` (see [App Bundle](https://www.ausweisapp.bund.de/sdk/android.html#app-bundle) in Ausweis SDK documentation).

 ```sh
 # yarn